 That said, it still has most of the drawbacks of bamboo flooring – it creates a neutral floor that’s perfect for a low-budget booth that still wants to look professional, but it’s not fooling anyone.
 It’s not that soft (you can add a foam pad underneath to improve comfort), but if you’ve got the budget, there are better booth flooring options.

 6) Other Event Flooring Options

-There are quite a few other more esoteric flooring options, mostly aimed at special requirements.
-These include metal flooring tiles, great for booths and industries that include very heavy machinery or heavy products.
+There are quite a few other more esoteric trade show booth flooring options, mostly aimed at special requirements.
+These include metal trade show floor tiles, great for booths and industries that include very heavy machinery or heavy products.
 There are raised flooring systems, which allow for complicated wiring or plumbing requirements, as well as fancy back-lighting.
 There are also real wood and real stone floors, for those very high end booth applications.

 Always Consider Your Visitors’ Experience When Designing Your Expo Booths

 Remember that your trade show display isn’t simply a mobile advertisement.
 It’s an interactive experience, and you should be trying to play to as many of your visitors’ senses as possible.
 What’s underfoot might not be the first thing they mention in a post-show survey, but it’s going to have a real impact on how they feel as they walk out.